 - Important foraging area for various birds including Harlequin duck (Special Concern – SARA)], Roseate tern (Endangered – SARA)], and shorebirds such as the purple sandpiper

 A proposed overarching goal for the Eastern Shore Islands is to conserve and protect the ecological integrity of the area, including the biodiversity, productivity, ecosystem components, and special natural features of the Area.

 Proposed conservation priorities for the Eastern Shore Islands are:

 - Unique coastal and marine habitat associated with the regionally unique island archipelago

-- Significant concentrations of kelp beds, eelgrass, and salt marsh
+- Significant concentrations of kelp beds and eelgrass

-- Areas used by juvenile haddock, Atlantic cod (Endangered – COSEWIC), and hake
+- Areas used by juvenile Atlantic cod (Endangered – COSEWIC), white hake, and pollock

 - Spawning area for Atlantic herring

 - Important habitat for Atlantic salmon (Southern Uplands population; Endangered – COSEWIC)

 - Significant foraging area for a variety of sea- and shorebirds, including Harlequin duck (Special Concern – SARA), purple sandpiper, and Roseate tern (Endangered – SARA)]